cypress-io/cypress/README.md

 Currently, this project cannot find Webpack settings used by Gatsby.js, thus it cannot bundle specs and application code correctly.
 Keep an eye on [#307](https://github.com/bahmutov/cypress-react-unit-test/issues/307)

 </details>

+## Chat

+We have a chat workspace at [https://component-testing.slack.com/](https://component-testing.slack.com/), you are welcome to [join us](https://join.slack.com/t/component-testing/shared_invite/zt-g4k6sget-oj2wlswjNTb38s0n7kql1A).

 ## Development